fnalways/terminus-docs/docs/manual/tasks/add-edit-download.md

 :::warning
 Deleted files cannot be recovered.
 :::
-1. Open the Files application from the Dock or launch pad on Terminus.
+1. Open the Files application from the Dock or launch pad on Olares.
 2. Select the file(s) you want to delete and choose one of these methods:
    - Right-click and select **Delete** from the context menu.
    - Click <i class="material-icons">more_horiz</i> in the top right corner and select **Delete**.